 Depending on their availability each year, Diane Blair Fellowships for the Study of Southern Literature are awarded to incoming M.A. and Ph.D. students interested in the study of Southern literature and culture.
 A Diane Blair Fellow receives $3,000-$6,000 per year for two to four years; each recipient is also awarded a teaching assistantship.
 To be considered for a Diane Blair Fellowship, you should explain your interest in Southern literature and culture in the statement of purpose included with your application to the English Department.
 We also recommend that your writing sample emphasize some aspect of Southern literature and culture.
 If you want to do so, you may contact the Director of Graduate Studies, Dr. Lisa Hinrichsen, at firstname.lastname@example.org, to ask if a Diane Blair Fellowship will be available in a particular year.

 Once admitted, M.A. and Ph.D. students are encouraged to attend professional conferences and to present papers at them.
-After being enrolled for at least one year of graduate study, M.A. students may apply to receive $800 in annual travel funds, and Ph.D. students may apply to receive $1,100.
+M.A. students may apply to receive $800 in annual travel funds, and Ph.D. students may apply to receive $1,100.
 For additional information and for guidance in submitting the Travel Grant Application to the Graduate School, students should go to the English Department office (Kimpel 331).